Codeswithsakib/figma-to-html/README.md

 # figma-to-html
-Here you will find the Form Validation.
-Check here:
+Here you will find the Figma to HTML project.
+Check here: https://codeswithsakib.github.io/figma-to-html/psd-to-html(tinytone)